 The Untold Science of Reading - Webinar by Jim Cummins hosted by SavvasLearning

 - Vocabulary development

-- Developing reading
+- Developing reading and viewing

 Find out below about 'Close Reading' and how this might benefit EAL learners

 - Supporting and modelling writing

 Supporting and modelling writing